slanglabs-projects/prompt-benchmark/README.md

    ```
       OPENAI_API_KEY = " "

-      FIREBASEKEY_CREDENTIALS = '<Make a new python project on firestore and get the JSON credentials from configuration and paste it here.>'
+      FIREBASEKEY_CREDENTIALS = '<Make a new python project on firestore and get the JSON credentials from configuration and paste the path here.>'

       API_BASE_URL = "http://0.0.0.0:8080"
    ```